MicrosoftDocs/power-automate-docs/articles/call-child-flows.md

 Today, people are building flows that need dozens or hundreds of steps; however, if you try to put all of these actions into a _single_ flow, it can be difficult to navigate and maintain that flow.

-Instead, we recommend that you break apart your steps into smaller flows, and then call back and forth between these flows.
-Each smaller flow can accomplish a single, discreet task, which is easier to read and identify a problem if something goes wrong.
-This approach is especially beneficial if you want to reuse that task in multiple places in a flow, or even across multiple flows.
+You can use child flows to easily manage flows, avoiding flows with hundreds of steps.
+This approach is especially beneficial if you want to reuse tasks in multiple places in a flow, or even across multiple flows.

-Use the built-in action called **Run a Child Flow** to automatically handle these problems.

 Let's look at an example where you have a child flow that you want to create or update a contact in Common Data Service based on that contact's name.

-You will need a soution with two flows:
+You will need a solution with two flows:
 - A *child* flow.
 This is the flow that is nested inside the *parent* flow and contains the smaller tasks you want to run.
 - A *parent* flow.
 This flow can have any type of trigger and will call into the child flow.